A WDLoRA-Based Multimodal Generative Framework for Clinically Guided Corneal Confocal Microscopy Image Synthesis in Diabetic Neuropathy: Experiments and Evaluaion

 \subsubsection{Pillar 2: Clinical Morphological Validity}

 Visual realism alone is insufficient for medical applications; the synthetic data must be biologically accurate (Fig. \ref{fig:ccm}).
-We validate the generated images against ``gold standard'' morphological biomarkers used in the clinical diagnosis of DPN: CNFL,CNFD, CNBD, and CNFW.
-By ensuring statistical alignment of these metrics, we verify that the synthetic images faithfully replicate the underlying pathology.
+We validate the generated images against ``gold standard'' morphological biomarkers used in the clinical diagnosis of DPN: CNFL, CNFD, CNBD, and CNFW.
+To extract these metrics uniformly, we employ an automated morphological extraction pipeline.
+Generated images are first segmented using the baseline HMSViT model.
+The resulting masks are then skeletonized using the Zhang-Suen thinning algorithm to extract single-pixel-wide nerve representations, enabling the identification of main trunks and branch points.
+Using the imaging calibration parameters (a $400 \times 400$ $\mu$m field of view natively captured over $384 \times 384$ pixels, yielding approximately $1.04$ $\mu$m/pixel), pixel lengths are converted into standard physical units ($\mu$m).
+By ensuring statistical alignment of these extracted metrics against the corresponding clinical ground truth, we verify that the synthetic images faithfully replicate the actual underlying microscopic pathology.